 What are the best plants for a cottage-style garden?
 I’m sharing my picks!
-Join in as I feature favourite plants from my wild-looking, flowering perennial garden.
-With bee balm, delphiniums, zinnias, and more, I’ll provide my best tips for a happy, healthy garden filled with colourful blooms.
+Join in as I feature favorite plants from my wild-looking, flowering perennial garden.

 Flowers for a Cottage-Style Garden